Social issue documentary films that build cross cultural bridges

 Dermot Keogh and Cleo and Joe Morrison for participating in the documentary.

-Funding for production of Shalom Ireland was provided by the American Ireland Fund, Ammerman Foundation, Fleishhacker Foundation, The David and Barbara B. Hirshhorn Foundation, the Morris J. & Betty Kaplun Foundation, Inc., Pacific Pioneer Fund, Peninsula Community Foundation, Ira M. Resnick Foundation, The Shelley and Donald Rubin Foundation, the Allen and Ruth Zeigler Foundation and individual donors.
-Shalom Ireland was madein association with RTE.
+Funding for production of Shalom Ireland was provided by the American Ireland Fund, Ammerman Foundation, Fleishhacker Foundation, The David and Barbara B. Hirschhorn Foundation, the Morris J. & Betty Kaplun Foundation, Inc., Pacific Pioneer Fund, Peninsula Community Foundation, Ira M. Resnick Foundation, The Shelley and Donald Rubin Foundation, the Allen and Ruth Ziegler Foundation and individual donors.
+Shalom Ireland was made in association with RTE.
 Support for distribution provided by Donal Denham, Consul General of Ireland, Western States, and the Irish Arts Foundation.
-Shalom Ireland was sponsored by the San Francisco Film Society.
+Shalom Ireland was sponsored by the San Francisco Film Society, formerly the Film Arts Foundation.